Before & After Photos

 (Photo used with permission from

-resulting from metal oxidation): This is a result of metal earrings (or the
+resulting from metal oxidation): This is a result of metal earrings (or a stand, nail,

-stands, nails, etc.) having oxidized up against the vinyl and staining it.
-I
+pin, etc.) having oxidized up against the vinyl and staining it.
+Below is a

-to treat green ear!
+using Tarnex to treat green ear.
 While it may first appear to be working, the area will later

 turn a dark brown.
 Plus the doll will smell terrible.
 Tarnex can also damage